Frequent Questions

 Is diet important?

-All the while, focus on eating mainly whole foods, lean and complete proteins, complex, fibrous carbs, polyunsaturated fats and plenty of vegetables, in order to promote actual muscle gain rather than simply gaining bodyfat.
+Focus on whole foods: lean complete proteins, complex fibrous carbs, polyunsaturated fats and plenty of vegetables, so you gain muscle rather than just bodyfat.

 Can I just work out harder to burn calories?